freedomotic/fd-developer-manual/docs/source/the-project/project-history.rst

-The project history
+Project History
 ===================

-The Department of Information Engineering and Computer Science (DISI) at the University of Trento has some research teams working on sensor networks for home nursering.
+The Department of Information Engineering and Computer Science (DISI) at the University of Trento had several research teams working on sensor networks for home monitoring and automation.

-They needed a **framework** capable of easily integrate different projects developed in heterogeneous languages, make them work together, to help testing and to produce visual demos for research partners.
-This way teams at DISI can focus on the core of their research, instead of developing custom solutions for every different project.
+They needed a **framework** capable of easily integrating different projects developed in heterogeneous languages.
+This framework needed to make those projects work together, help simplify testing, and produce visual demos to show to research partners.
+Using a common framework, teams at DISI could focus on the core of their research instead of developing custom solutions for each individual project.
+The **Freedomotic** project was created to fulfill these needs.

-These are the main Freedomotic goals and requirements: maintaining the framework flexible and modular so that it can be easily integrated and adapted to different (and potentially unknown) needs.
+The main goals and requirement of **Freedomotic** were: maintain a framework which was flexible and modular which could be easily integrated and adapted to different (and potentially unknown) needs, allowed for simple testing, and could produce visual demos.

+These same goals and requirements continue to hold true today.